-How to Raise Venture Capital: A Step-by-Step Guide
+How to Raise Venture Capital Funds: Guide for Startups

 In the exhilarating world of startups, ideas are aplenty, but fueling those ideas into tangible growth often requires more than just passion, dedication and the right pitch deck consultant.
 This fuel, for many entrepreneurs, comes in the form of venture capital (VC).
 But what exactly is VC, and why has it become such a sought-after resource in the startup ecosystem?